ot.optim

 • G0 (array-like, shape (ns,nt), optional) – initial guess (default is indep joint density)

 • line_search (function,) – Function to find the optimal step.
-Default is line_search_armijo.
+Default is None and calls a wrapper to line_search_armijo.

 • numItermax (int, optional) – Max number of iterations